bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

 Using TypeScript is for preventing bugs while writing code, as well as automatically generating type definitions.
 However, the JS file diffs must be verified, and any unverified JS will not be published to npm.

-## We adhere to Bitcoin-Core policy
+## We adhere to Groestlcoin-Core policy
-Bitcoin script payment/script templates are based on community consensus,  but typically adhere to bitcoin-core node policy by default.
+Bitcoin script payment/script templates are based on community consensus,  but typically adhere to groestlcoin-core node policy by default.

 - `bitcoinjs.script.decompile` is consensus bound only,  it does not reject based on policy.
-- `bitcoinjs.script.compile` will try to adhere to bitcoin-core `IsStandard` policies rules. (eg. minimalpush in https://github.com/bitcoinjs/bitcoinjs-lib/pull/638)
+- `bitcoinjs.script.compile` will try to adhere to groestlcoin-core `IsStandard` policies rules. (eg. minimalpush in https://github.com/bitcoinjs/bitcoinjs-lib/pull/638)

 Any elliptic curve `sign` operations should adhere to `IsStandard` policies, like `LOW_S`, but `verify` should not reject them [by default].

 If you need non-standard rejecting `decoding`, you should use an external module,  not this library.

 #### TLDR
-Where "standards compliant" refers to the default policies of bitcoin-core,  we adhere to the following:
+Where "standards compliant" refers to the default policies of groestlcoin-core,  we adhere to the following:
 - Any "creation" event must create standards-compliant data (standards bound)
 - Any "validation" event must allow for non-standards compliant data (consensus bound)